 • Summarize stated and implied themes.

-• Interpret how an authors choice of words appeals to the senses and
+• Interpret how an author’s choice of words appeals to the senses and

 suggests mood.